 Calling all Confluence content creators!
-Content Formatting macros is now available for Confluence Cloud.
-It’s perfect for all users looking to create great looking, well structured and more engaging content.
+Content Formatting Macros is now available for Confluence Cloud.
+This is great news for all users who want to create great looking, well structured and more engaging content.

-Confluence is a great tool that many teams use to plan, document and share important information, however, we can sometimes get overwhelmed with the sheer amount of information we have to deal with and provide to others.
+Teams all over the world use Confluence to plan, document and share important information.
+Whether that’s by creating entire Confluence wikis that act as organisational intranets or simply sharing a few key pages with your immediate team, Confluence has a variety of professional uses.
+However, we can sometimes get overwhelmed with the sheer amount of information we have to deal with and provide to others.
 This can lead to creating or documenting information in a way that doesn't engage as we envisaged.

 This gif gives you all the proof you need.
 No one wants text-heavy, unstructured and hard to follow Confluence pages!
-Rather create noticeable content that is easy to read and consume by making the design more eye-catching, structuring the page so that it's easily navigable, or drawing attention to key information by adding an element to it.
+Instead, create more meaningful content that is easy to read and consume by making the design more eye-catching, structuring the page so that it's easily navigable, or drawing attention to key information by adding an element to it.

 Sound good?
 It gets better.
 What you see above is just a taste of what can be achieved with Content Formatting Macros.
 To discover more, let’s take a closer look at how you can use Content Formatting Macros to optimise your content on Confluence Cloud.

-The Progress Bar Macro lets users create a user journey and provide visualisation for documented processes in Confluence.
-This could be an onboarding process for new employees created by the HR team or documenting an events plan that can be shared with the wider Marketing team.
+The Progress Bar macro lets users create a user journey and provides visualisation for documented processes in Confluence.
+This could be an onboarding process for new employees created by the HR team or documenting an events plan that can be shared with the wider marketing team.